-The Tobacco-Free Policy outlines Tennessee State University's commitment to a tobacco-free environment, and its commitment to minimizing the hazards associated with the effects of second hand smoke.
-This policy applies to all employees, students, vendors and visitors at Tennessee State University, and is in effect twenty-four (24) hours per day, and year round.
+The Tobacco - Free Policy outlines Tennessee State University's commitment to a tobacco-free environment, and its commitment to minimizing the hazards associated with the effects of second hand smoke.
+This policy applies to all employees, students, vendors, and visitors at TSU, and is in effect 24 hours a day, year round.
 This policy applies to all forms of tobacco products, including but not limited to cigarettes, pipes, cigars, chewing tobacco and snuff.

-Tobacco use is not permitted in or on any property owned or leased by Tennessee State University.
-This includes all grounds, vehicles and buildings owned or leased by the university.
+Tobacco use is not permitted in or on any property owned or leased by TSU.
+This includes all grounds, vehicles and building owned or leased by the university.